Skip to main content

 Positive impact

 “It was really interesting,” says McGowan.
-“We’d never have thought about the heat seals and the hot water system being big energy consumers – it would never have crossed our minds.”
+“We’d never have thought about the heat seals and the hot water system being big energy consumers – it never have crossed our minds.”

 With the changes, the energy saved could be used for air-conditioning during summer to keep the store nice and cool, and warm things up a little during winter.